 Guests follow Remy from the Pixar film “Ratatouille” along on this adventure through a working French kitchen in a trackless vehicle as they avoid danger at every turn.

-Not only is an attraction coming to France, but a huge expansion with a big square, shops, restaurants and a new Beauty and the Beast Sing Along!
+Not only is an attraction coming to France, but a huge expansion with a big square, shops, a crepe restaurant, and a new Beauty and the Beast Sing-Along!

 A replacement for the Illuminations: Reflections of Earth fireworks show has been in the works for some time and we are now getting its successor…or should I say, successors.

 Two new nighttime shows were developed for EPCOT.
 The first show, “EPCOT Forever” debuted in 2019.

 The second one, a Celebration of Disney Music is called “Disney Harmonious” and is going to be the permanent one.
 This will be the biggest, most spectacular nighttime spectacular ever in a theme park.